LeedRSS/Leed/README.md

 # Leed (English documentation)

-Leed (short for Light Feed) is a minimalist [RSS](https://fr.wikipedia.org/wiki/Rss)/[ATOM](https://fr.wikipedia.org/wiki/Atom) aggregator which offers fast RSS consultation and non-intrusive features.
+Leed (short for Light Feed) is a minimalist [RSS](https://en.wikipedia.org/wiki/Rss)/[ATOM](https://en.wikipedia.org/wiki/Atom_(web_standard)) aggregator which offers fast RSS consultation and non-intrusive features.

-This reader can be installed on your own server and works with a system of [cron](https://fr.wikipedia.org/wiki/Cron)  tasks to process information in a transparent manner and display the updates as quick as possible when you connect to it.
+This reader can be installed on your own server and works with a system of [cron](https://en.wikipedia.org/wiki/Cron)  tasks to process information in a transparent manner and display the updates as quickly as possible when you connect to it.

 - Application: Leed (Light Feed)
 - Author: Valentin CARRUESCO aka **Idleman** (http://blog.idleman.fr)